 If you are part of a couple with children and your partner is not sick or disabled or entitled to Carer’s Allowance, you will need to work 24 hours a week between you (unless your partner is in hospital or in prison).
 One of you must work at least 16 hours a week.
 The other eight hours can be worked by either you or your partner, or be shared between you.
 If you are 25 or over and work more than 30 hours a week, you may also be eligible even if you do not have children and are not disabled.
 Whether or not you receive any WTC will also depend on your income.
-You use the benefits calculator on the Turn2Us website to work out if you are eligible.
-See How your tax credits are worked out (link) for more information.
+You use a benefits calculator on the gov.uk website to work out if you are eligible (but remember you can only get WTC if you are already claiming tax credits, see above).
+Low Incomes Tax Reform Group have more information on how tax credits are worked out.

 Treated as working for Working Tax Credit

 There are several circumstances when you will be treated as being “in work” even though you are not actually working.
-Although you may be absent from work, you will be treated as being in work if you are:
+Although you may be absent from work, you will be treated as being in work if you were working immediately beforehand and you are:

 - On Paternity Leave

-- Being paid Statutory Maternity Pay, Statutory Adoption Pay, Statutory Paternity Pay or Maternity Allowance.
+- Being paid Statutory Maternity Pay, Statutory Adoption Pay, Statutory Paternity Pay, Statutory Shared Parental Pay, Statutory Parental Bereavement Pay or Maternity Allowance

 - Being paid Employment and Support Allowance, or receiving National Insurance Credits due to being incapable of work or having limited capability for work, for up to 28 weeks after being in work.